 Introverts can be reserved in large group settings and easily flustered when put on the spot.
 Encouraging multiple forms of communication is an easy way to keeping introverted employees engaged with their team mates.
 Consider opening up additional mediums of interaction (other than the phone), such as IM and texting, which provide quieter team members the ability to speak up in their own time.

 Consider your office space

 Many introverts are comfortable working alone and need fewer distractions.
 Instead of having open floor plans, try adding private workspaces for team members who prefer quieter atmospheres.
-Admittedly, this can’t always be possible, but opportunities to work from home can help mitigate the issues surrounding quiet vs. energetic workspaces.
+Admittedly, this can’t always be possible, but opportunities to work from home or having conversations in quieter environments can help mitigate the issues surrounding quiet vs. energetic workspaces.

 Provide advanced notice for meetings